 In 2018 he was named the university’s scholar of the year when he received its annual Research and Scholarly Activity Excellence Award.
 His research encompasses ethnography of religious organizations and intersections of religion and media, and he serves on the Executive Council of the Religious Communication Association (RCA) and Editorial Board of the Journal of Communication and Religion.

-His studies of American evangelical popular culture and media have been published in numerous scholarly journals and book chapters, and his work has been nationally recognized with the Digital Religion Research Award (2020), David R. Maines Narrative Research Award (2018), RCA Article of the Year Award (2019, 2014), and National Communication Association (NCA) Spiritual Communication Division Article of the Year Award (2019).
+His studies of American evangelical popular culture and media have been published in more than 30 articles and essays, and his work has been nationally recognized with the Digital Religion Research Award (2020), David R. Maines Narrative Research Award (2018), RCA Article of the Year Award (2020, 2019, 2014), and National Communication Association (NCA) Spiritual Communication Division Article of the Year Award (2020, 2019).
 He has been quoted on the subject of televangelism in The New York Times, Politico, Bloomberg, ABC News, Associated Press, Religion News Service, and other national media outlets.